astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 ### Project code

-This use case showcases [setup/ teardown tasks](airflow-setup-teardown.md) in a data quality use case, as well as how to leverage [Airflow datasets](airflow-datasets.md) and the [Astro Python SDK](astro-python-sdk.md), an open-source package created by Astronomer to simplify DAG writing with Python functions.
+This use case showcases [setup/ teardown tasks](airflow-setup-teardown.md) in a data quality use case, as well as how to leverage [Apache Airflow® datasets](airflow-datasets.md) and the [Astro Python SDK](astro-python-sdk.md), an open-source package created by Astronomer to simplify DAG writing with Python functions.
 The result is a complete ELT and ML pipeline example.

 #### Create table DAG